Mr Riad al Khouri, MLitt (Oxon)

 Reports, Commentaries and relevant Documents.

 - Commentary on the February 2012 OPT OGN.
 Published by Still Human, Still Here with commentaries on the Operational Guidance Notes (OGN) issued by the UK Border Agency on OPT.
-This is intended as a tool to assist legal practitioners identify the relevant country of origin information and to help ensure that all relevant material is considered by decision-makers.
+This is intended as a tool to assist legal practitioners to identify the relevant country of origin information and to help ensure that all relevant material is considered by decision-makers.